evildmp/BrachioGraph/docs/how-to/calibrate.rst

 * one degree of travel corresponds a difference of about 10µS

 This is what the default ``angles_to_pw_1`` and ``angles_to_pw_2`` methods assume when the BrachioGraph is initialised.
-This is sufficient to get started.

-However, the correspondence between pulse-widths and angles is not actually linear, and 1500µS in practice will be unlikely to coincide with the arms' positions at the optimal centre of their sweep range.
+This is sufficient to get started, but since the values above are nominal values only, they won't provide the best results.
+In addition, the correspondence between pulse-widths and angles is not actually linear, and worse, mechanical hysteresis in the system means that the quality of your drawings will be much lower than it ought to be.

+All of these issues can be addressed however.
+In this section:

+* :ref:`basic-calibration`, for quick improvements to reduce distortion
+* :ref:`advanced-calibration`, to counteract non-linearity using real-world data
+* :ref:`hysteresiscompensation`, for huge improvements in output quality
+* :ref:`calibrate-pen-lifting`

 So, you can supply some values to improve upon these assumptions.

-This section describes how to do that.
+.. _basic-calibration:

 Basic calibration
 ---------------------